buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcSchemaVersions.md

 # IfcSchemaVersions enumeration

-Enumerations for the identification of multiple schema versions.
+Enumerations for the identification of multiple schema versions

 ```csharp
 [Flags]